neeraja1504/mathgpt/README.md

 ### 2.1 Architecture Overview

-We implemented a modular architecture with 2 cooperating agents:
+Implemented a modular architecture with 2 cooperating agents:

 #### (i) Receptionist Agent
 Classifies the student’s query and selects intent and a suitable subject using subject stats.
+The output is a dict which is shown below:

 > **Student input**:
 > `What would you like to study today (Algebra, Geometry, Calculus)? > revise geometry`